mpielow1993/ruby--rails--projects--team_impact_repo/README.md

 # Introduction

-This project details a back-end extension to my existing front-end website for fictional Mixed Martial Arts Gym, Team Impact.
+This project details a back-end extension to my existing front-end website for fictional Mixed Martial Arts Gym, Team Impact (located in repository 'html--css--js--team_impact_original_static_website').
 The aim of this project was to provide a centralised platform that would allow both registered members and staff (which I have equated to admins in this hypothetical scenario) to perform all necessary day-to-day operations associated with each user type.
 Please read on to gain further understanding of the operations that each type of user can perform.

 # Getting started